 “There remains, then, a Sabbath rest for the people of God; for anyone who enters God’s rest, also rests from his own work, just as God did from His.
 Let us, therefore, make every effort to enter that rest, so that, no one will fall by following their example of disobedience.
 For the word of God is living and active…” Hebrews 4:9-12

 Worshipping God “Today” becomes a growing in grace Sabbath “rest” by walking in the footsteps of Christ, 24/7.
-When God’ commandments come alive in human heart, the ten laws inscribed on tables of stone are not abolished or replaced but are animated dynamically in Christian lives.
+When God’s commandments come alive in the human heart, the ten laws inscribed on tablets of stone are not abolished or replaced but are animated dynamically in Christian lives.

 Ever since Lucifer (Satan) rebelled against God and was banished to Planet Earth where he introduced sin by deceiving the first humans, the Sabbath became one of his prime targets.

 For nearly three centuries after Christ’s death, Christians kept the true, seventh-day Sabbath.
 When perceived to be affiliated with rebellious Jews, Christians faced martyrdom by pagan Rome.
 Persecution became particularly intense for a ten-year stretch from 303-313 AD, during the reign of Emperor Diocletian.